-While a lot of leaves can collect in the gutters on your house, most falling leaves end up on your lawn, and dead and browning leaves left on the ground can kill the grass underneath and become a mess to clean up in the spring.
-You could rake your autumn leaves with the ergonomic Flexrake Smart Rake 24" Poly Head Rake ($15.75 with free in-store pickup, a low by $7), but raking can be backbreaking work.
+Clean Your Lawn: While a lot of leaves can collect in the gutters on your house, most falling leaves end up on your lawn, and dead and browning leaves left on the ground can kill the grass underneath and become a mess to clean up in the spring.
+You could rake your autumn leaves with an ergonomic hand rake, but that can be backbreaking work.
 Instead, consider using a leaf blower to bring order back to your yard.
-The Toro 230mph 51618 Super Blower/Vac ($54.99 with $9.95 s&h, a low by $10) not only blows leaves, but also functions as a vacuum to suck up debris.
+The Weed Eater Poulan 7.5-Amp Handheld Leaf Blower ($39.99 with free shipping, a low by $7) weighs only 4.5 lbs and is priced at practically impulse buy levels.

-Before you put that ladder away, you should look to trimming the trees around your house.You certainly don't want ice and snow accumulating on the tree limbs that hang over your house.
+Trim Your Trees: Before you put that ladder away, you should look to trimming any trees near the house, to avoid having ice and snow accumulate on the limbs that hang over your home.
 Snow-covered branches could break and damage your roof or cause injury.
-So get up on that ladder and grab the Fiskars 12-foot Extendable Pruning Saw ($44.99 with $6.49 s&h, a low by $3) to do some trimming.
-It's a professional grade tree pruner with an extendable 12-foot pole equipped with a sharp 15" saw blade that'll make trimming trees a breeze.
+So get up on that ladder and grab the Irwin Jab Saw ($4.99 with free in-store pickup, a low by $9) to do some trimming.
+This 6.5" serrated blade will be handy for smaller limbs within arms length of the ladder.

-Why not gather those branches you just cut and add them to your dry firewood pile?
-Before long you'll want to light a warm fireplace, so stock up on well-seasoned wood now.
-If you regularly split your own wood, consider buying an ax specially made for the task.
-The True American 8-lb Axe-Eye Wood Splitter with Fiberglass Handle ($41.25 with free shipping, a low by $3) is well equipped to hack and chop wood without having to exert great amounts of effort.
+Gather Firewood: Why not gather those branches you just cut and add them to your dry firewood pile?
+Before long you'll want to light a warm fireplace, so stock up on wood now.
+If you'd like to regularly split your own wood, consider buying an ax specially made for the task.

-Despite a cozy fire, drafty windows and doors can do a number on your home heating bill.
+Seal Leaks With Caulk: Despite a cozy fire, drafty windows and doors can do a number on your home heating bill.
 To counteract the wintry winds, you should install storm doors and windows for the upcoming season.
 But more importantly it's crucial to identify any air leaks and seal the spaces with caulk.
-This Z-PRO No Drip Standard Caulk Gun ($11.87 with free shipping, a low by $6) is among the most affordable caulk guns we could find.
 To test your seal, hold a lit incense stick near the caulked spaces between the windows and moldings to check for gaps; a small stream of smoke will pass through if there are any holes.

-Another way to ensure your home stays comfortably warm (without burning a hole in your wallet) is to have your furnace inspected in advance of the cold weather.
-A professional inspection will ensure your furnace is working as efficiently as possible (potentially saving you money) and isn't putting out noxious fumes.
+Have Your Furnace Inspected: Another way to ensure your home stays comfortably warm (without burning a hole in your wallet) is to have your furnace inspected in advance of the cold weather.
+A professional inspection will ensure your furnace is working as efficiently as possible — potentially saving you money — and isn't emitting noxious fumes.